Qorvo/QGateway/Documents/Guides/user_manual_ot_qpg7015M.md

     chmod +x qpg7015m-ot-cli-ftd.elf
 ```

 To run it, one first has to make sure the kernel drivers are loaded and have a communications channel with the `*.elf`.
-Instructions for this come with the QPG7015M Development Kit.
+Instructions for this come with the QPG7015M Gateway.

 ### Interacting with the Thread Network through the CLI